 Currency, relevance, and depth of material-are ensured, as librarians are guided by the frequently updated and revised Library Collection Development Policy developed by the full-time faculty (Library Collection Development Policy, LCDP).
 The LCDP establishes guidelines for selecting relevant and current instructional sources; the process for deselecting ("weeding") outdated material; and the process, manner and appropriateness of discarding irrelevant sources.
 Furthermore, full-time and some part-time librarians are annually assigned a library resource budget and collection development subject area to evaluate and purchase library material for students, faculty, and others to use.
-Also, as needed, librarians collaborate with faculty members, program directors, and campus student support personnel to examine and refresh library resources according to subject area (e.g., Nursing, STEM fields, Art).
-Lastly, a full-time librarian serves on the College's Council on Curriculum and Instruction (CCI).
+Also, as needed, librarians collaborate with faculty members, program directors, and campus student support personnel to examine and refresh library resources on the College's Council on Curriculum and Instruction (CCI).
 Such membership allows librarians to ensure that library materials meet the needs of the courses approved by CCI.
 (Library Committee Assignment).